Sarcotome/Kobra/README.md

 https://inivation.com/support/software/jaer/

 Folders :
- - processAEDAT-master, provided by iniVation, contains various scripts helpful for reading the data files. loadaerdat.m has been modified to work for our case, various folders have been deleted to reduce the quantity of files.
+ - processAEDAT-master, provided by iniVation, contains various scripts helpful for reading the data files. loadaerdat.m has been modified to work for our case, as well as displayDVSdataNew.m, various folders have been deleted to reduce the quantity of files.
  - Prototype, code used to prototype and test concepts

 Files purposes :